dragon1023-co/SweetChatWebsite/README.md

 # SweetChatWebsite
-This is a chat website for practice only, Made in html, java, css, and javascript.
+This is a chat website for practice only, Made in html, php (for now), css, and javascript.